Vincent-Chung/Predicting-2019-ND-vs-Louisville/README.md

 # Simulating 1,000,000 Games: Notre Dame vs Louisville

 The Notre Dame Fighting Irish will beat the Louisville Cardinals on September 2, 2019, but the Fighting Irish should not take this game lightly.
-Of the 1,000,000 games they have during the past 10 minutes, the Irish have  won only 623,499 of those games.
+Of the 1,000,000 games they have played over a 10 minute period, the Irish have won only 623,499 of those games.